tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

     > taxon in WORMS with exact match on authorship. \|Exact match to
     > provided taxon found in WORMS.

-### Annotations (normative)
+### 7.2 Annotations (normative)

-The bdqffdq: owl framework, and the framing of the tests in bdqcore: as rdf using that ontology makes, by design, tests results particularly amenable to being wrapped in annotations following the W3C Web Annotation Data Model (Sanderson et al. 2017).
+The bdqffdq: owl framework, and the framing of the Tests in BDQ Core as rdf using that ontology makes, by design, Tests results particularly amenable to being wrapped in annotations following the W3C Web Annotation Data Model (Sanderson et al. 2017).

 Test responses MAY be represented as annotations.

-The responses from tests could be structured as elements that can be wrapped in the body annotation document along with metadata from the Framework to describe which test is being reported upon, and metadata within the target of the annotation to describe which data resource is being annotated, and the state it was in at the time of annotation.
+The responses from Tests could be structured as elements that can be wrapped in the body annotation document along with metadata from the Framework to describe which Test is being reported upon, and metadata within the target of the annotation to describe which data resource is being annotated, and the state it was in at the time of annotation.

-When test responses are being returned as annotations, they SHOULD use the W3C Web Annotation Data Model for the annotations, and SHOULD place test responses within the body of the annotation.
-Such annotations SHOULD include reference to the source test by the versioned fully qualified name of the test (e.g. bdqcore:47ff73ba-0028-4f79-9ce1-ee7008d66498/2023-09-18) and the test skos:prefLabel (e.g. VALIDATION_DAY_STANDARD).
-Such annotations SHOULD also provide the bdqffdq:Mechanism that generated the test response.
+When Test responses are being returned as annotations, they SHOULD use the W3C Web Annotation Data Model for the annotations, and SHOULD place Test responses within the body of the annotation.
+Such annotations SHOULD include reference to the source Test by the versioned fully qualified name of the Test (e.g. bdqcore:47ff73ba-0028-4f79-9ce1-ee7008d66498/2023-09-18) and the Test skos:prefLabel (e.g. VALIDATION_DAY_STANDARD).
+Such annotations SHOULD also provide the bdqffdq:Mechanism that generated the Test response.

-## 5 Validating Test Implementations (normative)
+## 8 Validating Test Implementations (normative)

-Implementors of tests SHOULD validate the behaviour of the internals of their test implementations with unit tests, and MUST validate that each test implementation is capable of taking relevant input from a set of standard test validation data, and returning the expected responses.
+Implementors of Tests SHOULD validate the behaviour of the internals of their Test implementations with unit Tests, and MUST validate that each Test implementation is capable of taking relevant input from a set of standard Test validation data, and returning the expected responses.

 If validation data could be conflated with actual data, see: [Identifying Synthetic and Example Data](https://github.com/tdwg/bdq/blob/master/tg2/_review/docs/synthetic/index.md)

-### 5.1 Introduction (non-normative)
+### 8.1 Introduction (non-normative)

-Accompanying the Core test descriptors is a set of test validation data.
-This test validation data is intended for implementors to use to evaluate whether or not their test implementations produced the expected Response values for a set of cases for each test.
-Each test specification could be graphed as a flow chart with several paths, the test validation data are intended to cover each node and each path within each test specification with at least a single case.
-These are not exhaustive unit tests covering large numbers of edge cases, but rather a minimal set of tests for expected behaviour.
+Accompanying the Core Test descriptors is a set of Test validation data.
+This Test validation data is intended for implementors to use to evaluate whether or not their Test implementations produced the expected Response values for a set of cases for each Test.
+Each Test specification could be graphed as a flow chart with several paths, the Test validation data are intended to cover each node and each path within each Test specification with at least a single case.
+These are not exhaustive unit Tests covering large numbers of edge cases, but rather a minimal set of Tests for expected behaviour.

-The test validation data are organized as two flat CSV files.
-Each row in each file is intended for a single validation of a single test.
-The file has columns identifying the validation case, the test that the row is intended to validate, the expected Response.status, Response.value, an example Response.comment, parameter values, if any, and a set of Darwin Core terms (most of which are empty for a given test).
+The Test validation data are organized as two flat CSV files.
+Each row in each file is intended for a single validation of a single Test.
+The file has columns identifying the validation case, the Test that the row is intended to validate, the expected Response.status, Response.value, an example Response.comment, parameter values, if any, and a set of Darwin Core terms (most of which are empty for a given Test).

-The test validation records are all fragmentary flat Darwin Core Occurrence records.
+The Test validation records are all fragmentary flat Darwin Core Occurrence records.
 Each row contains values for only those Darwin Core terms that are relevant input to the particular validation.
 The validation records are all fragmentary, consisting of a mixture of real and artificial data with most of the records being synthetic.
-The validation data are a set of 1191 records, with about 10 validation cases for each test.
-The set of rows for a particular test are designed to validate that an implementation of that particular test performs as expected against the specifications.
+The validation data are a set of 1191 records, with about 10 validation cases for each Test.
+The set of rows for a particular Test are designed to validate that an implementation of that particular Test performs as expected against the specifications.
 This data set is referred to as the 'Test Validation Data'.
-The set of about 10 validation records for each test are designed to exercise all of the decision pathways in the specification of the test.
+The set of about 10 validation records for each Test are designed to exercise all of the decision pathways in the specification of the Test.

-This is a minimalist suite of test data.
-Additional test records can be readily generated or adapted from real data using the following template based on the specifications below.
-In consideration of the community, the DataID values MUST uniquely identify a validation case for each additional test data record and the resulting data added to the GitHub repository.
+This is a minimalist suite of Test data.
+Additional Test records can be readily generated or adapted from real data using the following template based on the specifications below.
+In consideration of the community, the DataID values MUST uniquely identify a validation case for each additional Test data record and the resulting data added to the GitHub repository.

-### Structure of the Validation Data
+### 8.2 Structure of the Validation Data

-The validation data are intended as input into a testing system that can implementations of validation tests independently, presenting them with a validation case for input, and assessing whether the test Response conforms to the expected values in the validation data.
-It could be processed as input for unit tests.
-It could be used as the basis for presenting synthetic records to a larger test execution system, but is designed to be used at a level where individual tests are being assessed.
-This may fit into integration tests of a larger system.
-The structure of the validation data attempts to be at a level of abstraction somewhat above the method signature specificity needed in unit tests, but still at a level that is examining individual test implementations, below the level of testing inputs and outputs of a larger data processing system that could take complete Darwin Core records as input and return rich data quality reports as output (to avoid forcing particular formats on data quality reports as a whole).
+The validation data are intended as input into a testing system that can implementations of validation Tests independently, presenting them with a validation case for input, and assessing whether the Test Response conforms to the expected values in the validation data.
+It could be processed as input for unit Tests.
+It could be used as the basis for presenting synthetic records to a larger Test execution system, but is designed to be used at a level where individual Tests are being assessed.
+This may fit into integration Tests of a larger system.
+The structure of the validation data attempts to be at a level of abstraction somewhat above the method signature specificity needed in unit Tests, but still at a level that is examining individual Test implementations, below the level of testing inputs and outputs of a larger data processing system that could take complete Darwin Core records as input and return rich data quality reports as output (to avoid forcing particular formats on data quality reports as a whole).

 <!--- Start: PJM Added the terms from "bdqValidationData" glossary terms 2024 Aug 24 --->